-Retired Representative Director and Presidents, etc. Holding Advisory or Any Other Position in the Company
+Retired Representative Director and Presidents, etc. Holding Advisory or Any Other

+Position in the Company

-Name Title/ position Responsibilities Working form and conditions (full-time/ part-time, paid/unpaid, etc.) Date of retirement from position such as president Term of office Susumu Ishihara Senior executive advisor Advice upon request from the Company, economic organization activities, social contribution activities, etc. Full-time, paid June 23, 2009 Annual renewal
+Position in the Company Name Title/ position Responsibilities Working form and conditions (full-time/ part-time, paid/unpaid, etc.) Date of retirement from position such as president Term of office Susumu Ishihara Special Advisor Advice upon request from the Company, economic organization activities, social contribution activities, etc. Part-time, paid June 23, 2009 Annual renewal Koji Karaike Senior Executive Adviser Advice upon request from the Company, economic organization activities, social contribution activities, etc. Full-time, paid June 27, 2014 Annual renewal

-Total number of retired representative director and presidents, etc. holding advisory or any other position in the 1 Company
+Total number of retired representative director and presidents, etc. holding advisory or any other position in the 2 Company